Lisa-pa/SAMAE/README.rst

         To analyse US images with this package, open the filemanager.py file and adapt the
                 - path_to_folder variable (path to the folder that contains the images);
                 - part variable (list of participants);
-                - colors variable (list of colors for the visualization): then run the file !
+                - colors variable (list of colors for the visualization);
+        then run the file !

 * What happens when you run the filemanager.py file?